 In the unlikely event that your dog does happen to eat any unsafe foods this Christmas, be sure to contact your veterinarian immediately to seek help.

-Fido fun at Christmas
+Fun at Christmas

 One of the best parts of Christmas is the time off from work to relax and enjoy with friends and family.
 And no family member is more excited about getting to spend time with you than your dog!
-The most magical time of the year is meant to make magical new memories and who better to do that with!
+The most magical time of the year is meant to make magical new memories and who better to do that with.

 So take full advantage of this quality time to do more fun activities with your dog.
 If your furry friend is used to quick morning or afternoon walks before and after work, use this extra time off to linger longer on those strolls.
 Or, create new adventures and memories by exploring new trails or parks in your area.